 Apart from being an arena for many big events the Olympic Stadium offers a beautiful view over the roofs of Helsinki from its tower that is open to the public.
 You will also find the Opera here as well as a statue of the world famous athlete Paavo Nurmi.
-Please note: the Olympic Stadium and the Stadium Tower are currently under renovation, opening 2019.
+Please note: the Olympic Stadium and the Stadium Tower are currently under renovation, opening late 2019.

 15. National Opera / Linnanmäki Amusement Park